 Our developers are pretty quick to take advantage of it.
 It's not like it's languishing for years.

-iPad Pro XDR display: Reduction was a “huge undertaking”
+iPad Pro XDR display: downsizing was a “huge undertaking”

-The two also commented on the 12.9-inch iPad Pro's new MiniLED display, which is the highest-quality display used in an iPad to date and rivals the Pro Display XDR.
+The two also commented on the new MiniLED display on the 12.9-inch iPad Pro, which is the highest-quality display ever used in an iPad and competes with the Pro Display XDR.
 Ternus explained that shrinking the display was a "huge undertaking" that required more LEDs due to size constraints.

 Shrinking it was a huge undertaking.
 When you look at the two products, the iPad is obviously much thinner than a Pro Display XDR and the way the architecture works - you have the LED backlight behind the display.

-Apple added another new feature to the iPad Pro - an ultra-wide front camera with a new "Center Stage" feature that will allow you to stay in frame while moving around the room.
-Ternus said it's freeing and useful for FaceTiming with large groups.
+Apple added another new feature to the iPad Pro—an ultra-wide front-facing camera with a new "Center Stage" feature that's designed to allow you to stay in frame while moving around the room.
+Ternus explained it's liberating and useful for FaceTiming with large groups.
 (Image: Apple)